Reasoners

 • SyncReasoner

-Can perform full reasoning in ALCH due to the use of reasoners from owlapi like HermiT, Pellet, etc. and provides support for complex class expression instances (when using the method instances).
-SyncReasoner is more useful when your main goal is reasoning over the ontology, and you are familiarized with the java reasoners (HermiT, Pellet, …).
+SyncReasoner is a class that serves as a ‘syncing’ class between our framework and reasoners in owlapi.
+It can perform full reasoning in ALCH due to the use of reasoners from powerful reasoners like HermiT, Pellet, etc. SyncReasoner is more useful when your main goal is reasoning over the ontology, and you are familiarized with the java reasoners (HermiT, Pellet, JFact, Openllet, …).

 Initialization: